jangsoopark/AConvNet-pytorch/README.md

 - However, for SOC, this repository does not use random shifting tue to accuracy issue.
     - You can see the details in `src/data/generate_dataset.py` and `src/data/mstar.py`
-    - This implementation failed to achieve higher than 98% accuracy when using random sampling.
     - The implementation details for data augmentation is as:
-        - Crop the center of 94 x 94 size image on 128 x 128 SAR image chip (49 patches per image chip).
+        - Crop the center of 94 x 94 size image on 100 x 100 SAR image chip (49 patches per image chip).
-        - Extract 88 x 88 patches with stride 1 from 94 x 94 image.
+        - Extract 88 x 88 patches with stride 1 from 94 x 94 image with random cropping.

 ## Experiments